mailpile/gui-o-matic/PROTOCOL.md

             "height": 330,

             # Background image.
 May be ignored on some platforms.
-            "image": "image:background",
+            "background": "image:background",

-            # Default status label text
+            # Default notification label text
-            "status": "",
+            "initial_notification": "",
     ...

-The `substatus` elements in the main window are used to communicate both visual and textual clues about different things.
+The `status_displays` in the main window are used to communicate both visual and textual clues about different things.
 Each consists of an icon, a main label and a hint.
 The values provided are defaults, all are likely to change later on.
 The GUI backend has a fair bit of freedom in how it renders these,